maciosz/IMCA/README.md

  If you use some tool designed for aligning contigs to the reference it might need some additional parsing to retrieve CIGAR strings from it's output.
- You can read more about how CIGAR string is constructed here [link].
+ You can read more about how CIGAR string is constructed [here](https://www.drive5.com/usearch/manual/cigar.html).

 #### Optional arguments: